TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UserTsconfig/Options/Index.rst

          boolean

    Description
-         This will allow a non-admin user to clear frontend and page-related caches, plus some backend-related caches (that is everything including templates).
+         This will allow a non-admin user to clear frontend caches, plus some backend-related caches (that is everything including templates).
 This property is equivalent to clearCache.all.

    Default